nathanmcnulty/nathanmcnulty/Entra/operational-groups/README.md

 }
 ```

-If you plan to use something like an Azure Automation Account or Function App, you only need the **Microsoft.Graph.Authentication** module for these.
-This runs with better performance and reduces memory use for these environments.
+If you plan to use something like an Azure Automation account or Function app, you only need the **Microsoft.Graph.Authentication** module for these.
+This runs with better performance and reduces memory use for these environments, though it's not quite as admin friendly.
 Check the graph-powershell folder if you would prefer using full Graph PowerShell cmdlet based scripts.

 You will also need to run this to grant the necessary permissions to a Managed Identity (update $SP_ID with the objectId of your SP/MI) ;)